 5. Ruffle a few feathers for important things.

 Whether it’s after a good dust bath or because someone is in their space, chickens aren’t afraid to ruffle feathers.
 And we shouldn’t be either for good reasons.
 Again, this goes back to number 2, where we’re taught or we’ve believed we need to stay small and not take up space.
 So we don’t speak up about injustices.
 We let bad things happen to us.
 That’s not the way things ought to be.
 I’m not saying be a bully or belligerent, but if something matters, if something is important, and it’s affecting you–speak up.
 Ruffle feathers.
 Especially if you aren’t being paid your worth or someone is not respecting you or your boundaries.

 6. Don’t be taken for granted.

 Finally, don’t be taken for granted.
 Now there’s very little a chicken can do about this.
 It’s up to us to change our systemic issues that cause us to see them (and many other creatures and resources) as things to be used and discarded, rather than unique individuals.
 You do have a say in things.
 You can look out for your own health.
 So don’t be taken for granted.
 If you’re being used, if someone isn’t respecting your boundaries, if someone is standing between you and your dreams, let them know.
 Speak up for yourself.
 Ensure that you surround yourself with people who see your unique exuberance and who know your worth.

 The Chicken Yogi Way isn’t some kind of dogma.
 It’s not a religious belief.
 It’s some food for thought and a fun way to remind ourselves of things that can make our lives better.

 Ready to Join The Club?

-Join the Charmed Chicken Club for live yoga and meditation sessions, monthly journeys designed to connect you with your inner light, spirit talks, and more.
+Join the Chicken Yogi Club for live yoga and meditation sessions, monthly journeys designed to connect you with your inner light, spirit talks, and more.
 A nourishing, welcoming environment that's 100% virtual.